solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-49.md

 As you can see, they would be either Over-estimated or Under-estimated.
 Neither of these approximations would be called a good one, normally.

-## Midpoint Sums Approximation
+### Midpoint Sums Approximation
-It's an enhancement to the Left sums and Right sums, it takes the midpoint value
+It's an enhancement to the Left sums and Right sums, it takes the midpoint value, and sometimes makes better approximation.